-PHIL 111 Introduction to Ethics
+PHIL 111 Introduction to Ethics 4.5

 This course will address various issues related to morality and ethics, and theoretical topics, including value, virtue, and vice.
 Students will learn how to analyze and critique literature specifically related to the schools of philosophy and how to relate these topics to issues in their own ethical position.
-Prerequisite: None the field of business ethics and individual decision making.
-Moral analyses will also be conducted to determine the effects on overall professional and personal development.
 Prerequisite: None